onitonitonito/onitonitonito.github.io/_posts/2019-02-17-songdo-air.md

 <img width="150" align="left" src="/images/post_img/20190217-00.png" style="padding: 0px 15px 0px 0px;">

 '<span id="head">The</span>' harsh winter cold begins to fade, and when spring comes, ultrafine dust slowly begins to increase with the monsoon blowing from China.
 Ultrafine dust has now become our daily seasonal phenomenon with yellow dust in the spring.
-So, we need to batten the hatch more than the past.
+So, we need to batten down the hatch more than ever.
 <!-- more -->

 <style>